a-random-programmer/relayr-raspberry-pi/README.rst

 This is a simple demo project that shows how to connect a simple sensor attached to a `Raspberry Pi`_ to the relayr_ cloud.
-It uses a digital temerature sensor, namely the very popular DS18B20_, and two simple Python_ scripts, one to send the sensor data to the cloud, and the other to receive it from there to be used for some other application.
+It uses a digital temperature sensor, namely the very popular DS18B20_, and two simple Python_ scripts, one to send the sensor data to the cloud, and the other to receive it from there to be used for some other application.
 The entire sample code is provided in a